Glorious, stirring sight! The poetry of motion! The only way to travel! O bliss! O poop-poop! O my!...

 In our production, the characters appear in many ways: as large puppets, hand puppets, masks, shadows, acted by humans, and on film.
 We like to keep the audience guessing, with small telling details and changes of perspective that stir the imagination.

-Russell Levia's live music, played on banjo, harmonica, accordion, zither and hornpipe, uses themes from many composers, from Percy Grainger and Vaughan Williams to Beethoven.
+Russell Levia's music, played on banjo, harmonica, accordion, zither and hornpipe, uses themes from many composers, from Percy Grainger and Vaughan Williams to Beethoven.

 K6.
 250 students